Scenic Hills zoning and land use

 What information is the proposal based on?

-The team at the Tulsa Planning Office has studied the area, including topography, floodplains, ecosystems, existing development, and existing and planned public services.
+The team at the Tulsa Planning Office has studied the area’s topography, floodplains, ecosystems, existing development, and existing and planned public services.
 Site visits and discussions with other city departments helped to better understand the opportunities and challenges of possible future development.

 Several features make northwest Tulsa unique to Tulsa and the greater region: